huan/file-box/README.md

 # FILEBOX

-Pack a file in a File Box for easy move/transfer between servers with the least payload, and no matter of where it is.(local, remote url, or cloud storage)
+Pack a file in a Box for easy transport between servers with the least payload, no mater than where it is.(local path, remote url, or cloud storage)

 ![File Box](https://zixia.github.io/node-file-box/images/file-box-logo.jpg)